brentvollebregt/nitratine.net/posts/python-encryption-and-decryption-with-pycryptodome/post.md

 If no errors appeared it has been installed correctly.

 ## What is AES?
-In this tutorial I'll be using the implementation of [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (AES) to encrypt strings and files.
+In this tutorial, I'll be using the implementation of [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (AES) to encrypt strings and files.
 If you do not know what AES is, I highly recommend you understand what it is and how it works before you continue with the examples.
 Not understanding the different modes of AES and how it is designed could lead to insecure encryptions.

 AES has a block size of 128 bits and this implementation of AES supports 3 sizes of keys, 16, 24 or 32 bytes long respectively for *AES-128*, *AES-192* or *AES-256*.
 Many modes are [supported by this implementation of AES](https://pycryptodome.readthedocs.io/en/latest/src/cipher/aes.html), including: